Soft-Masked Diffusion Language Models: Background: Masked Diffusion Language Models

 where $\overline{\mathbf{Q}}_{t|s} = \overline{\mathbf{Q}}_s^{-1} \overline{\mathbf{Q}}_t$ represents the transition matrix from step $t$ back to step $s$.
 Assuming access to the ground-truth token $\mathbf{x}_0$, the exact posterior transition from $\mathbf{x}_t$ to $\mathbf{x}_s$ can be computed via Bayes:

-Since $\mathbf{x}_0$ is unknown during inference, we approximate the posterior using a learnable function $f_\theta(\mathbf{x}_t)$ that predicts the original token from the corrupted input:

-Here, a learnable function\footnote{While original denoising models use time conditioning ($f_\theta (\mathbf{x}_t, t)$),~\cite{ou_your_2024} present a method without time conditioning.
+Since $\mathbf{x}_0$ is unknown during inference, we approximate the posterior using a learnable function $f_\theta(\mathbf{x}_t)$ that predicts the original token from the corrupted input $\hat{q}(\mathbf{x}_s | \mathbf{x}_t, \mathbf{x}_0) = p_\theta (\mathbf{x}_s | \mathbf{x}_t, f_\theta(\mathbf{x}_t))$.
+Here, a learnable function\footnote{While original denoising models use time conditioning ($f_\theta (\mathbf{x}_t, t)$),~\cite{ou_your_2025} present a method without time conditioning.
 We omit time conditioning in our theoretical formulation.
 However, we show experimentally that SM improves MDLMs \emph{with} (Section~\ref{sec:language_modeling}) and \emph{without} time conditioning (Section~\ref{sec:code_generation}).} ($f_\theta$) approximates the ground-truth ($\mathbf{x}_0$); hence, it imitates the denoising from step $t$ to step $0$.
 Substituting the approximation into the closed-form expression yields the parametric backward transition: